Society of Science, Letters and Art: Exposé

 "It seems to me that the same result might be obtained much more economically if the "Fellows" of all these concerns would keep their guineas in their pockets and write themselves down "A.S.S." without permission of anybody."

 Fellows and members of the Society were too embarrassed by their own gullibility to take Sturman to Court.
 Since this 1892 exposé in Truth limited the Society's activities in Europe, Sturman turned to the Colonies for his guineas.
-However by the following year newspapers as far away as New Zealand had picked up the story, and the Society's infamy was going before it.
+However, by the following year newspapers as far away as New Zealand had picked up the story, and the Society's infamy was going before it.
 In Auckland, The Evening Post of 7 June 1893 heard that Edward Robert Tregear, author of The Maori-Polynesian Comparative Dictionary (1891) had received an unexpected silver medallion from the Society - posted in March and sent by the slow boat - along with the Journal and the usual offer of Fellowship in return for the usual guineas.
 He refused the Fellowship.
 Thus continued around the world the disabusement of academics and would-be academics about the Society.
 The title of the Evening Post's 1893 article was "A bogus literary society."

+The Society was still awarding Certificates of Merit for, or in a small private girls' school in Leicester in 1916 when the Honorary President was J Misindsay (?)
+M.A., LLD, and the Honorary Secretary was John C Mascarewhas PhD, FCS.
+The Society's offices at that time were 160 Holland Road, Kensington.
+These certificates, including some 'with Honours', and occasional 'prizes', appear to have been awarded to bright girls, in a variety of subjects including 'Writing' (for younger girls), 'Art Needlework', and 'Pen and Ink Drawing'.
+The certificates note that the Society was Instituted on 10 November 1881, and Incorporated on 27 August 1895.